 This question gets tricky to answer because there are many factors that may affect how long this service will take.
 Generally, it can be done in about five business days, but ultimately it will depend on the availability of parts and time in the shop’s schedule.

-#7: How can I avoid transmission issues?
+#7: How can I avoid needing a transmission repair?